-As of September 30, 2015, we had \$9.1 million of cumulative accrued dividends payable to our Series A and Series B preferred stockholders.
-These dividends have continued to accrue subsequent to September 30, 2015.
+As of December 31, 2015, we had \$ million of cumulative accrued dividends payable to our Series A and Series B preferred stockholders.
+These dividends have continued to accrue subsequent to December 31, 2015.
 As such, we anticipate that the Series B preferred stockholders will elect to receive payment of such cumulative accrued dividends in additional shares of Series B preferred stock rather than cash.
-Assuming a closing date of the completion of this offering, we expect to pay approximately million of cumulative accrued dividends in cash to our Series A preferred stockholders and million of cumulative accrued dividends to our Series B preferred stockholders.
+Assuming a closing date of , 2016, immediately prior to the completion of this offering, we expect to pay approximately \$ million of cumulative accrued dividends in cash to our Series A preferred stockholders and issue shares of our common stock in payment of approximately \$ million of cumulative accrued dividends to our Series B preferred stockholders.
 The cash dividend will be paid from the net proceeds of this offering and neither cash nor stock dividends will be paid on any shares purchased in this offering.